puppetlabs/puppet/docs/rspec_tutorial.md

     ['foo', 'bar', 'baz']
   end

-  it 'should have three items before being stubbed' do
+  it 'has three items before being stubbed' do
     my_helper.size.should == 3
   end

   describe 'when stubbing the size' do
-    before do
+    before :each do
       my_helper.stubs(:size).returns 10
     end

-    it 'should have the stubbed value for size' do my_helper.size.should == 10
+    it 'has the stubbed value for size' do my_helper.size.should == 10
     end
   end